nilostolte/Vector-Art/Death Valley/README.md

 grestore
 end
 ```
-The basic algorithm behind this code is to operate with 2D vectors and angle incrmentation.
+The basic algorithm behind this code is to operate with 2D vectors and angle incrementation.
 Initially, a library to operate
 with vectors appears between << and >> (which in PostScript diefines a _dictionary_, which works similarly to a class in any
 other progrming language).
 It also contains some data to define the graphics, where